theran/theran.github.io/_includes/aboutme.md

 program [Challenges in Large Geometric Structures and Big Data][largestructures] at [AScI][asci].
 I organize an associated [seminar][seminar].

-In Fall 2014, I am teaching a [computational geometry class][cg14].

 I like to work on problems that feature an interaction between geometry, combinatorics, and algorithmic considerations.
 I also like theoretical problems that arise out of concrete, applied scenarios.